 On December 4, 2014, we received a civil investigative demand from the Office of the Attorney General of the Commonwealth of Massachusetts relating to the origination and collection of non-prime auto loans in Massachusetts.
-On November 20, 2017 we received a second civil investigation demand from the Office of the Attorney General seeking updated information on its original civil investigation demand, additional information related to the Company's origination and collection of Consumer Loans, and information regarding securitization activities.
+On November 20, 2017 we received a second civil investigative demand from the Office of the Attorney General seeking updated information on its original civil investigative demand, additional information related to the Company's origination and collection of Consumer Loans, and information regarding securitization activities.
 In connection with this inquiry, we were informed by representatives of the Office of the Attorney General that it believes that the Company may have engaged in unfair and deceptive acts or practices related to the origination and collection of auto loans, which may have caused some of the Company's representations and warranties contained in securitization documents to be inaccurate.
-The investigation relating to the origination, collection and securitization of non-prime auto loans and securities transactions by the Office of the Attorney General remains ongoing.
-On July 22, 2020, we received a third civil investigative demand from the Office of the Attorney General remains ongoing.
-On July 22, 2020, we received a third civil investigation of Consumer Loans.
-We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
-As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.
+On July 22, 2020, we received a third civil investigative demand from the Office of the Attorney General seeking updates on previously produced data and additional information related to the Company's origination of Consumer Loans.
+On August 30, 2020, we were served with a complaint, filed by the Attorney General in Massachusetts Superior Court in Suffolk County, alleging that the Company engaged in unfair and deceptive trade practices in subprime auto lending, debt collection and asset-backed securitizations in the Commonwealth of Massachusetts, in violation of the Massachusetts Consumer Protection Law, M.G.L. c.
+93A.
+The complaint seeks injunctive relief, restitution, disgorgement, civil penalties and payment of the Commonwealth's attorney's fees and costs.
+We cannot predict the duration or outcome of this lawsuit at this time.
+As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this lawsuit.
+The Company intends to vigorously defend itself in this matter.